nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

 ### registerBluetoothStateChangeHandler()

 Registers a function to be called when a change in Bluetooth state occurs.
 Pass in a falsey value to de-register the currently registered function.

-    cordova.plugins.diagnostic.registerBluetoothStateChangeHandler(fn);
+    cordova.plugins.diagnostic.registerBluetoothStateChangeHandler(successCallback);

 #### Parameters

-- {Function} fn - function call when a change in Bluetooth state occurs.
+- {Function} successCallback - function call when a change in Bluetooth state occurs.
 This callback function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.bluetoothState`](#bluetoothstate-constants).

 #### Example usage